MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
 For example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **isAssignableToRole** property of the group is set to `true`.
 1. **RoleDefinitionID** - identifier of the unifiedRoleDefinition the assignment is for.
 It is Read only.
+1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
+Use `/` for tenant-wide scope.
+Use `AppScopeId` to limit the scope to an application only.
+1. **AppScopeId** - identifier of the app-specific scope when the assignment scope is app-specific.
 1. **Action** - represents the type of the operation on the role assignment.
 The possible values are:

 - `AdminAssign`: For administrators to assign roles to users or groups.